Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - Looked into the accumulation of integers in our sigma values, which were hurting the accuracy of the function.
 - Researched bitwise operations to figure out how to rework our full binary adder for integers.

+### 6/5/24

+- Debugged rotateRight and sigma functions.
+- Figured out summation errors in the constant addition during the algorithm.

 ## Raymond Zhang

 ### 5/22/24